daniel-enqz/dotfiles/README.md

 ## 🎉 You are all set!!!
 Check the following resources:

-> IMPORTANT: I will not cover all the files under shell/lib, but there's some interesting stuff like _aliases and functions_ i use.
+> IMPORTANT: I will not cover all the files under shell/lib, but there's some interesting stuff like _aliases and functions_ you can give it an glance 👀.

 ### 🌱 Everything starts with `startup.sh`: